Updated November 2017

 and the Salomon Iceglory

 earned high marks in our style metric.
 They are superb in color, cut, comfort, and technical qualities.
-These pants just look good; they fit all our models and testers in a different way, but all women connected with the function and style of the pants.
+These pants just look good; they fit all our models and testers differently, but all women connected with the function and style of the pants.

 We gave the Sentinel extra style points for its sleek look.